sylhare/JChess/readme.md

 It's a home made simplified notation that I'll detail here.
 Here is how it works:

 - **Movements**
-- Piece: position -> destination comments
+- Pawn's type: position -> destination comments
-- Piece position destination comments
+- Pawn's type: position destination comments

-The comments/action can be a castling, indicating a check or a checkmate (that will need to be confirmed), offer a draw.
+The comments/action can be a castling (king or queen side), indicating a check or a checkmate (that will need to be confirmed), offer a draw.

-## Documentation
+## Java Documentation

 ### Parsing